binford2k/binford2k.com/_posts/2024-02-27-recover-archived-puppet-blog-posts.md

 linking to blog posts to use as reference or documentation.

 This was really great in a lot of ways, but it came with its downsides.
-Outdated content didn't always get updated expediently and the amount of content just kep growing so there really wasn't a good way to manage updates.
+Outdated content didn't always get updated expediently and the amount of content just kept growing so there really wasn't a good way to manage updates.
 Only the content that was actively noticed and complained about was updated.
 So links across the web often pointed to old and outdated content....